Discover more from Deploy Securely

 Focus most of your effort mitigating SDG risk as it relates to heavily-regulated data like personal information and potentially MNPI.
 The latter will be much harder to control due to its lack of formal definition and essentially infinite forms it can take.
 Eventually, companies and regulators will need to rethink this concept entirely.

-Longer-term, simply accept that trade secrets and other proprietary information will have a shorter “half-life” of competitive advantage due to the combination of AI and ubiquitous posting on social media.
+Longer-term, simply accept that trade secrets and similar information will have a shorter “half-life” of confidentiality.
+This will happen due to the growing power and availability of AI models combined with the huge amounts of data available across the internet in general (and social media in particular).

 Yes.
 All of this is going to be disruptive.